Hebbrix

 completed

-Job finished successfully!
-Results are ready
+Job finished successfully.
+Results are available in result.

 failed

 Something went wrong.
-Check the error message
+Check error_message and error_details.

 Endpoints